keremciu/sketch-iconfont/README.md

 # Note

 I've started to develop this plugin after https://github.com/keremciu/sketch-use-fontawesome this plugin.

-I'd like to add more icon font support.
-If you want to use a different icon font, you can create an issue about it.
-I hope you like it :)
+I'm trying to add custom icon-fonts in this plugin, I will share it soon.

 # License